oaacelasu/countries_wiki/README.md

 ## Features

-The Travel Explorer App provides the following features:
+The Countries Wiki App provides the following features:

 - Home Page with a list of countries categorized by continents.
 - Country Detail Page with information about a specific country, including its details, weather, and images.